 If you’re still suffering from breakouts after making these changes, talk to your doctor about acne therapies.
 It is likely that your doctor will recommend over-the-counter treatments such as products that contain glycolic acid.
 Alternatively, he or she may prescribe you a topical antibiotic.
 Some of the most common are erythromycin and azelaic acid both of which are believed to help with pregnancy-related pigmentary issues.
 Light-based therapies may also be an option depending on your acne.

-If natural treatments don’t seem to be doing the trick, it might be time to speak with your doctor about a different treatment option.
+If natural treatments don’t seem to be doing the trick, it might be time to speak with an aesthetic doctor about a different treatment option.
 They may recommend a treatment option that includes over-the-counter medication, or they might decide to look into a prescription option to control your breakouts.
 Some women find that dealing with a dermatologist during this time can also uncover some alternative treatment options that can help with pregnancy acne as well.